vesko8-yahoo/udac-flyer-control/writeup.md

  - implement the code in the function `YawControl()`
  - tune parameters `kpYaw` and the 3rd (z) component of `kpPQR`

-Next I implemented `AltitudeControl()` see lines 225 till 245.
+I implemented `AltitudeControl()` see lines 225 till 245.
 This takes in verticle postition and velocity and commanded posistion and velocity and also the commaned vertical acceleration and the vehicle's attitude and also a dt and computes the commanded thrust.
 This is a PD-Controller With Feedforward.

+I implemented `LateralPositionControl()`.
+For the x and y directions we are given position, velocity, and the corresponding commanded position, velocity and also the commaned acceleration.
+We use those to computed the commaned accelarations in the x and y directions.
+This is essentially a PID-Controller With Feed Forward.

+I also implemented YawControl - see lines 313 till 333.
+This is essentially a P-Controller.
+You have to account for the fact here there the bounds are between -pi and pi.

 <p align="center">
 <img src="animations/scenario3.gif" width="500"/>
 </p>

-**Hint:**  For a second order system, such as the one for this quadcopter, the velocity gain (`kpVelXY` and `kpVelZ`) should be at least ~3-4 times greater than the respective position gain (`kpPosXY` and `kpPosZ`).

 ### Non-idealities and robustness (scenario 4) ###